NateScarlet/graphene-django-tools/docs/optimize.rst

   merge it to current option with django related query syntax.

-  When value is ``True``, sub OptimizeOption will merge to current option directly.
+  When value is ``"self"``, sub OptimizeOption will merge to current option directly.